Overview of DDSN’s Intellectual & Development Disability Services

-An overview of at-home services to enable individuals remain in their own home include:
+An overview of at-home services to enable individuals to remain in their own homes include:

 - Early Intervention is a family-focused, in-home service for children age 3 to 6 with developmental delays.
 An Early Interventionist helps families understand their child’s development and gives specific training to address areas of delay.

 - Respite Services provide temporary care to individuals, which allows families or caregivers to handle emergencies, personal situations, or take a break.

 - At-Home Supports provide support for independent living, such as access to the community, paying bills, shopping for groceries, accessing medical care, and other personal assistance as needed.